OtakuFucker/Web/Javascript/Fundamental/Stack and Heap Memory.md

 title: Memory allocation, Stack and Heap 🟠
 ---
 It's fine to complete a simple project even though you know nothing about this.
 Therefore, there's no shame to pass this chapter if you're too new to this.
+## Abstract
-## Memory
+### 1. Memory
 In all language, memory consists of address and value.

 ![image](https://user-images.githubusercontent.com/89114612/141340337-bf1aff17-ea1b-436e-93f0-71c0e9a0da5b.png)

 There are various types of memory structures.
+We're gonna talk about stack and heap in this article.

-## Memory Allocation
+### 2. Memory Allocation
-Once we maniuplate javascript code, the JS engine allocates memory for this and releases it once it's not needed anymore.
+Once an assignment occurs, the JS engine allocates memory for this and releases it once it's not needed anymore.
 ![image](https://user-images.githubusercontent.com/89114612/141302512-f92864fc-c62e-43b9-aac6-3f1e9e2653f7.png)
 In the above image, there are three steps in the Memory life cycle:
-1) Allocate the memory you need
+1) Allocate the memory developer need
 2) Use the allocated memory (read, write)
 3) Release the allocated memory when it is not needed anymore

 Used of allocated memory should be done by developer in all languages.
 However, as a high level language, javascript finish the first and last step implicitly and provide no explicit operation to them.
 <br>

-Therefore, we can conclude that the process of memory life cycle **in js** is...
+Therefore, we can conclude that the memory life cycle **in js** is...
-1) Allocates memory automatically
+1) Allocate memory automatically
-2) Uses the allocated memory
+2) Use the allocated memory
-3) Releases the allocated memory when it is not needed anymore automatically
+3) Release the allocated memory when it is not needed anymore automatically

-This chapter correspondingly focuses on **allocation**, **use** parts.
+### 3. Agenda
+In this chapter, we correspondingly focus on explaining step and **allocation** and **use**.

+## Body
-## 1. Allocation
+### 1. Allocation
 **When allocation occurs, Js engine creates a memory location for variable and assign a value to it.**

 Technically speaking, allocation occurs only if the variable is defined, which means there's a initializing value.